TIMEWELL

 The concept was popularized by the superpowers plugin (which accumulated over 57,000 GitHub stars), but the underlying approach is broadly applicable: well-designed skill files reliably improve the quality and consistency of AI-assisted development.

 This list draws on the most widely used and most effective skills from the community, organized by category.
+If you are wondering how far along your team is with AI adoption more broadly, our free AI readiness check is a quick way to establish a baseline before diving in.

 Testing Skills